 - Successful completion of the California Supplemental Examination (CSE)

 All possible backgrounds that candidates might have are not described on this site.
 Individuals whose experience and/or education are not discussed here should contact the Board to learn how licensure requirements apply to their situation.

 Note: Transcripts must be submitted by your school(s) to the Board.
 Submissions by a candidate are not acceptable.
-Degrees from a foreign college or university must be evaluated by the National Architectural Accrediting Board or an approved education evaluation service approved by the National Association of Credential Evaluation Services, Inc. Any cost of evaluation is the responsibility of the candidate.
+Degrees from a foreign college or university must be evaluated by the National Architectural Accrediting Board or a National Association of Credential Evaluation Services, Inc. (NACES) approved education evaluation service.
+Any cost of evaluation is the responsibility of the candidate.
 Professional degrees accredited by the Canadian Architectural Certification Board are accepted by the Board and do not require an education evaluation service.